Ivan Doroschuk

-Ivan Eugene Doroschuk (/ˈdɒrəstʃʌk, ˈdɒrəʃʌk/, /fr/) (born 9 October 1957) is an American-born Canadian musician.
-He is the lead vocalist and founding member of Men Without Hats, best known for the songs "The Safety Dance" (1982) and "Pop Goes the World" (1987).
+Ivan Eugene Doroschuk (/ˈdɒrəstʃʌk, ˈdɒrəʃʌk/, /fr/) (born 9 October 1957) is an American-born Canadian singer, songwriter and musician.
+He is the lead vocalist and founding member of the new wave and synth-pop band Men Without Hats, best known for their songs "The Safety Dance" (1982) and "Pop Goes the World" (1987).

 Early life

 Ivan Doroschuk was born on 9 October 1957 in Champaign, Illinois, to Ukrainian-Canadian parents Eugene and Betty Doroschuk.

 Doroschuk and his younger brothers Stefan and Colin were born in the United States while their father was pursuing a doctorate at the University of Illinois at Urbana–Champaign.
 Eugene Doroschuk received his PhD in 1962, and accepted a teaching position at the Université de Montréal.
 Betty Doroschuk became a member of the music faculty at Montreal's McGill University, teaching classical voice.
 The three brothers, all classically trained musicians, grew up in the Montreal borough of Snowdon.

 In 1976, at the age of 18, Doroschuk briefly studied law in the south of France, returning to Montreal in 1977.
 At McGill University, he was a student in the Film and Communications program.